 You can get SMP if your contract status is as a person who is ‘employed’.
 This is because some people have contracts as ‘workers’ and they do not have the same rights as an employee.
 You must also be earning an average of £113 per week and have worked for your employer for at least 26 weeks up to the 15th week before your baby is due.

 For example, if your baby is due at the end of December, your 15th week is around the middle of September.
 So, you should have been working for your employer at least 26 weeks previously to this date which takes you to March.

 You’ll still get Statutory Maternity Pay if your baby comes early, or if sadly, it is stillborn or passes away after birth.

 If you can’t claim Statutory Maternity Pay then you may be able to claim for Maternity Allowance.
 Maternity Allowance also lasts up to 39 weeks.
-You’re eligible if you can’t get SMP, you’ve stopped work recently or you’re self-employed and paying class 2 National Insurance contributions.
+You’re eligible if you can’t get SMP, you’ve stopped work recently or you’re self-employed.
+Also paying class 2 National Insurance contributions.

-You must also have been employed or self-employed for at least 26 weeks in the 66 weeks before your baby is born and have been earning at least £30 a week for a total of 13 weeks, (they don’t have to be continuous).
+You must also have been employed or self-employed for at least 26 weeks in the 66 weeks before your baby is born.
+Furthermore have been earning at least £30 a week for a total of 13 weeks, (they don’t have to be continuous).